-In fiscal year 2019, the Center incurred \$5.9 million of grant expense through the Investment Fund compared to \$6.6 million of grant expense in fiscal year 2018 and \$5.6 million in fiscal year 2017.
-The expenses were for research grants, workforce development programs, and programs that support innovation in life sciences.
+In fiscal year 2020, the Center incurred \$6.8 million of grant expense through the Investment Fund, compared to \$5.9 million of grant expense in fiscal year 2019 and \$6.6 million of grant expense in fiscal year 2018.
+The expenses were for research grants, workforce development programs and programs that support innovation in life sciences.
+The \$0.9 million increase from fiscal year 2020 to 2019 is due to increased programming activities, including additional programs deployed for COVID-19 response.
 The \$0.7 million decrease from fiscal year 2019 to 2018 is due to timing of awards.
-The \$1.0 million increase of grant expense from fiscal year 2018 to 2017 is due to timing of awards as well as new programs.
-Remaining payment commitments as of June 30, 2019 on the outstanding grants are \$8.1 million.
+Remaining payment for commitments as of June 30, 2020 on the outstanding Investment Fund grants are \$11.2 million.